Boost the Security of Your IT Operations with These IT Solutions

 - Facilitate the revision of controls.

-The plan must remain current to account for any changes to your IT infrastructure or business operations.
+The plan must remain current to account for any IT infrastructure or business operations changes.

 Second, consider implementing a cybersecurity framework.
 Most enterprise companies (90%) have adopted a cybersecurity framework.
 Smaller companies with 1,000 or fewer employees do so at a 77% rate.
 In addition, many businesses (44%) even use more than one framework.